whiprandolph/bestseller/Part 1 - This Is Who We Really Are/05 - Why Doesn't Everybody Live in This Beautiful Way.md

 Many people avoid watching the news or thinking too deeply because "why bother?"
 If you can't do anything about it, why worry?
 But the truth is that you can do something about it -- most people just haven't heard the perspectives and stories that offer a helpful path.**

-So let's be brave together, and face the truth of unhealthy cultures so we can see clearly how to create a beautiful way of life.**
+So let's be brave together, and face the truth of unhealthy cultures so we can see clearly why our current way of life isn't working, and why it never has.**

 To confront the deep sickness in every unhealthy culture, and find more beautiful stories too, join me in _Part 2 - Why Are We So Lost?_**